-Kirsten Evans began her classical ballet training at age 11 at Festival Ballet Providence School.
+Kirsten began her classical ballet training at age 11 at Festival Ballet Providence School.
 She is currently in her tenth season with Festival Ballet Providence, where she has danced a wide range of soloist and principal roles in both classical and contemporary works.
-Kirsten also holds a Bachelor of Arts in Journalism from Providence College and is pursuing a certificate in Interior Design from RISD.
+Kirsten is the founder and director of REVOLVE Dance Project, and also holds a Bachelor of Arts in Journalism from Providence College.
+She is currently pursuing a certificate in Interior Design from RISD.

 Mamuka began his dance training at the V. Chabukiani Tbilisi Ballet Art State School in Tbilisi, Georgia at age 11.
 Upon graduation, Mamuka joined the Z. Paliashvilil Opera and Ballet State Theatre, as a member of the company of State Ballet of Georgia, under the direction of Nina Ananiashvili.
 Since then, Mamuka's career has taken him across the globe, from Hungarian National Ballet, to Hong Kong Ballet, to Boston Ballet.
 Most recently, Mamuka has joined Festival Ballet Providence, where he is currently in his second season a company artist.